ekusnadi/Math-261A-Project-1/README.md

 ## Dataset License
 The **CalEnviroScreen 4.0** dataset is published by the California Office of Environmental Health Hazard Assessment (OEHHA), part of the California Environmental Protection Agency.
 As a work of the State of California, the dataset is in the **public domain** and may be freely used without restriction.

-## Reproducibility
-To reproduce the analysis:
-1. Open `project_1.Rproj` in RStudio.
-2. Run `project_1.R` to generate figures and outputs.
-3. View the rendered PDF report in the project folder.